UK Prime Minister Boris Johnson Hospitalized Over Coronavirus Symptoms

-LONDON (AP) — British Prime Minister Boris Johnson, who was diagnosed with the new coronavirus more than a week ago, was admitted to a hospital Sunday for tests.
+LONDON (AP) — British Prime Minister Boris Johnson was admitted to a hospital Sunday for tests, his office said, because he is still suffering symptoms, 10 days after he was diagnosed with COVID-19.

-Johnson’s office said he was hospitalized because he still has symptoms 10 days after testing positive for the virus.
-His admission to an undisclosed hospital in London wasn't an emergency.

-Downing St. said it was a “precautionary step” and Johnson remains in charge of the government.
+Johnson’s office said the admission to an undisclosed London hospital came on the advice of his doctor and was not an emergency.
+The prime minister's Downing St. office said it was a “precautionary step” and Johnson remains in charge of the government.

-Johnson, 55, has been quarantined in his Downing St. residence since being diagnosed with COVID-19 on March 26.
+Johnson, 55, has been quarantined in his Downing St. residence since being diagnosed with COVID-19 on March 26 — the first known head of government to fall ill with the virus.

-Johnson has continued to chair daily meetings on Britain’s response to the outbreak, and has released several video messages during his 10 days in isolation.
+Johnson has continued to preside at daily meetings on Britain’s response to the outbreak and has released several video messages during his 10 days in isolation.

-In a message on Friday, he said he was feeling better but still had a fever.
+In a message Friday, a flushed and red-eyed Johnson said he said he was feeling better but still had a fever.

 The virus causes mild to moderate symptoms in most people, but for some, especially older adults and the infirm, it can cause pneumonia and lead to death.

-Johnson has received medical advice by phone during his illness, but going to a hospital means doctors can see him in person.
+Johnson has received medical advice remotely during his illness, but going to a hospital means doctors can see him in person.

+Dr. Rupert Beale, a group leader of the cell biology of infection lab at the Francis Crick Institute for biomedical studies, said doctors would likely “be monitoring important vital signs such as oxygen saturations,” as well as performing blood tests, assessing Johnson’s organ function and possibly performing a CT scan on his chest to assess his lungs.

+Foreign Secretary Dominic Raab, who has been designated to take over if Johnson becomes incapacitated, is set to lead the government's coronavirus meeting Monday.

-Johnson’s fiancee Carrie Symonds, 32, revealed Saturday that she spent a week with coronavirus symptoms, though she wasn't tested.
+Johnson’s fiancee, Carrie Symonds, 32, revealed Saturday that she spent a week in bed with coronavirus symptoms, though she wasn't tested.
 Symonds, who is pregnant, said she was now “on the mend.”
+She has not been staying with the prime minister in Downing St. since his diagnosis.

 The government said Sunday that almost 48,000 people have been confirmed to have COVID-19 in the U.K., and 4,934 have died.

-Johnson replaced Theresa May as prime minister in July and won a resounding election victory in December on a promise to complete Britain's exit from the European Union.
-But Brexit has been overshadowed by the coronavirus pandemic sweeping the globe.
+Johnson replaced Theresa May as Conservative prime minister in July and won a resounding election victory in December on a promise to complete Britain's exit from the European Union.
+But Brexit, which became official Jan.
+31, has been overshadowed by the coronavirus pandemic sweeping the globe.

-Johnson's government was slower than those in some European countries to impose restrictions on daily life in response to the pandemic, but Britain has been effectively in lockdown since March 23.
+Johnson's government was slower than those in some European countries to impose restrictions on daily life in response to the pandemic, leading his critics to accuse him of complacency.
+He imposed an effective nationwide lockdown March 23, but his government remains under huge pressure to boost the country's number of hospital beds and ventilators and to expand testing for the virus.

-News of Johnson’s admission to hospital came an hour after Queen Elizabeth II made a rare televised address to the nation, urging Britons to remain “united and resolute” in the fight against the virus.
+News of Johnson’s admission to hospital came an hour after Queen Elizabeth II made a rare televised address to the nation, in which she urged Britons to remain “united and resolute” in the fight against the virus.

+“We will succeed — and that success will belong to every one of us,” the 93-year-old monarch said, drawing parallels to the struggle of World War II.

-Drawing parallels to the struggle of World War II, the 93-year-old queen said that “while we may have more still to endure, better days will return: we will be with our friends again; we will be with our families again; we will meet again.”
+“We should take comfort that while we may have more still to endure, better days will return: we will be with our friends again; we will be with our families again; we will meet again," she said.

 Follow AP news coverage of the coronavirus pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak